 The input to the HsMetricAlgo algorithm is a BAM file; its output is the metrics data.

 The HsMetricAlgo algorithm requires the following ALGO OPTION:

-- --targets_list TARGETS_FILE: location and filename of the interval list input file that contains the locations of the targets. - --baits_list TARGETS_FILE: location and filename of the interval list input file that contains the locations of the baits used.
+• --targets_list TARGETS_FILE: location and filename of the interval list input file that contains the locations of the targets.